-Borax Argentina S.A. also owns the tenure on all or parts of the lithium projects being progressed by other lithium exploration companies, including Lithium Americas Corporation Ltd. (TSX:LAC) at Salar de Cauchari, Lithium X (TSX-V:LIX)/Aberdeen (TSX:AAB) JV at Diablillos, and Galaxy Resources Ltd (ASX:GXY) at Sal de Vida.
-As one of the conditions to extract brines, these companies are required to
+Borax Argentina also owns the tenure on all or parts of the lithium projects being progressed by other lithium exploration companies, including Lithium Americas Corporation Ltd. (TSX:LAC) at Salar de Cauchari, LithiumX (TSX-V:LIX)/Aberdeen (TSX:AAB) JV at Diablillos, and Galaxy Resources Ltd (ASX:GXY) at Sal de Vida.
+As one of the conditions to extract brines, these companies are required to make payments to Borax Argentina either as fixed annual payments or a royalty related to production.
+The terms of these agreements are detailed below.

-COMPANY PROJECT AFFECTED AREA OF PROPERTIES (HECTARES) DATE OF CONTRACT TYPE OF CONTRACT 1 REMAINING PAYMENTS ROYALTY PAYABLE ON BRINE EXTRACTION PERIOD OF USUFRUCT COMMENTS Lithium Americas Corporation Cauchari 4,130 19-May-11 Usufruct \$5,400,000 None 18-May-41 \$200,000 per annum payable until 18 May 2041 irrespective of production.
-Remaining period of 24 years and 9 months, at which time the brine rights revert to Borax Argentina S.A.
-Lithium X/ Aberdeen JV 2 Diablillos 2,700 14-Jan-10 Usufruct None 1.5% 40yrs plus 40yrs Royalty can be purchased by Rodinia at any time for \$1,500,000 Lithium X/ Aberdeen JV 2 Centenario and Ratones 630 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Rodina for \$1,000,000 Lithium X/ Aberdeen JV 2 Los Ratones 600 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Rodina for \$1,000,000.
-Borax Argentina S.A. has the right to mine borates Galaxy Resources Sal de Vida 1,100 6-Jan-10 Exploration and Usufruct None 1.0% Indefinite Royalty can be purchased by Galaxy for \$1,000,000 Lithea Inc. Pozuelos 2,488 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Lithea for \$1,000,000.
-Borax Argentina S.A. has the right to mine borates
+Company Project Affected Area of Properties (hectares) Date of Contract Type of Contract Remaining Payments Royalty Payable on Brine Extraction Period of Usufruct Comments Lithium Americas Corporation Cauchari 4,130 19-May-11 Usufruct \$5,400,000 None 18-May-41 \$200,000 per annum payable until 18 May 2041 irrespective of production.
+Remaining period of 24 years and 9 months, at which time the brine rights revert to Borax Argentina.
+LithiumX / Aberdeen JV Diablillos 2,700 14-Jan-10 3yr exploration right and option to usufruct None n/a LithiumX / Aberdeen JV Diablillos 2,700 14-Jan-10 Usufruct None 1.5% 40yrs plus 40yrs Royalty can be purchased by Rodinia at any time for \$1,500,000.
+LithiumX / Aberdeen JV Centenar io and Ratones 630 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Rodina for \$1,000,000.
+LithiumX / Aberdeen JV Los Ratones 600 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Rodina for \$1,000,000.
+Borax Argentina has the right to mine borates.
+Galaxy Resources Sal de Vida 1,100 6-Jan-10 Exploration and Usufruct None 1.0% Indefinite Royalty can be purchased by Galaxy for \$1,000,000.
+Lithea Inc. Pozuelos 2,488 14-Jan-10 Purchase None 1.0% Indefinite Royalty can be purchased by Lithea for \$1,000,000.
+Borax Argentina has the right to mine borates.

-Usufruct - legal right afforded to a person or party that confers the temporary right to use and derive income or benefit from someone else's property.
-Usufruct held by PLASA a subsidiary of the Lithium X/Aberdeen Int'l JV, (formerly a subsidiary of Rodinia).
+^{}Usufruct - legal right afforded to a person or party that confers the temporary right to use and derive income or benefit from someone else's property.

+^{} Usurfruct held by PLASA a subsidiary of the LithiumX/Aberdeen Int' I JV, (formerly a subsidiary of Rodinia)